 - Visitors receiving a parking ticket for not displaying a valid permit may have the fine excused by bringing the parking ticket to the Security/Parking Office within 24 hours of issuance and establishing his/her visitor’s status.
 The University will excuse only this type of violation and only one time

 - Visitors with unpaid parking tickets will not be issued a permit until all fines have been paid in full

-- The visitor is responsible for providing the student worker at the hall desk a valid driver’s license along with their vehicle make, model and license plate number
+- The visitor is responsible for providing the desk hall receptionist with a valid driver’s license along with their vehicle make, model and license plate number

 Faculty, staff, commuter students, resident students, and University Ridge Apartment students who operate an alternate vehicle when a registered vehicle is temporarily not available need only transfer his/her permit (hang tag) to the new car.

 - If use of an alternate vehicle is needed for longer than 48 hours, then the vehicle must be registered with the Security/Parking Office

 - If you forget to transfer the permit, a one-day permit may be picked up at the Security/Parking Office during regular business hours.
 These permits, which must be displayed on the front dash with all entries visible, allow the same parking privileges as the registrant’s regular permit

 It is the responsibility of the registered owner of a permit to report the loss or theft of such permit to the University Police Department and Security/Parking Office and to complete a Parking Permit Loss or Stolen Report.